About JC

 I grew up working with my hands under the guidance of both my dad and grandad with varying levels of success (less so in the early years).
 Having access to tools and space to make a mess enabled me to teach myself many of the skills I rely on now to make what I hope you love.

 Before the woodshop came into existence, I spent over 10 years building and customising drums for drummers worldwide getting to work with some amazing people.
-In 2017 I bought my first home with my now fiancé and while fully renovating our home I began to find that we couldn't find a lot of the homeware and décor that we really loved at what felt like a practical price.
+In 2017 I bought my first home with my now wife and while fully renovating our home I began to find that we couldn't find a lot of the homeware and décor that we really loved at what felt like a practical price.

-My goal with the woodshop is to make stunning, unique homeware and décor from as much recycled, reclaimed or rehomed material as possible.
-This may mean using offcuts from someone else's production, breaking down someone's old wardrobe to salvage some beautiful wood that was destined for landfill or buying wood from sawyers that fell trees to improve the quality of land but don't want to waste this amazing wood.
+My goal with the woodshop is to make stunning, unique homeware and décor from as much recycled, reclaimed or salvaged material as possible.
+This may mean using offcuts from someone else's production, breaking down someone's old furniture to salvage some beautiful wood that was destined for landfill or buying wood from sawyers that fell trees to improve the quality of land but don't want to waste this amazing wood.

 Not all the wood in the woodshop can be sourced this way but my aim is to make this my priority when building anything.